secbyteX03/pharmalensmedix/README.md

 </div>
 Pharmalens Kenya is an AI-powered medication identification platform that helps users identify medications using images or manual input.
 This application leverages Google's Vertex AI to provide accurate medication information, including usage, side effects, and precautions.

+## 📋 Project Documentation

+### Project Proposal
+[View the detailed project proposal](proposal.md) to learn about the vision, goals, and implementation details of Pharmalens Kenya.

+### Presentation
+[View the PowerPoint presentation](./assets/Pharmalens.pptx) for an overview of the project, including features, architecture, and demonstration.

 ## 🚀 Live Demo
 [Access the Live Application](https://pharmalensmedix.web.app/)